Opryland USA: Post-demolition

+The closure of Opryland USA had a significant negative effect on Nashville tourism from 1998 to 2000, with the Summer season of 1998 seeing a 40 percent year-over-year drop in tourism revenue.
+The demise of the park ultimately led the Nashville Convention and Visitors Corporation to shift its tourism marketing efforts toward making the city a year-round destination.
+Many of the efforts focused on the downtown district, as the area had seen a renaissance in the mid-to-late-1990s with (among other things) the construction of an indoor arena and football stadium, and was preparing for the relocation of the Country Music Hall of Fame and Museum and Fan Fair to the downtown core.

 Opry Mills opened May 12, 2000, under the ownership of Mills Corporation (later acquired by Simon Property Group).
 Gaylord Entertainment initially had a minority stake in the new shopping center, but later divested.
 When the arrangements for the future of the Opryland property were made public in 1997, Gaylord announced its intention to construct a new entry plaza for the Grand Ole Opry House with shops and restaurants, as well as a public marina and entertainment complex at Cumberland Landing (the General Jackson's port).
-However, these plans were abandoned as Gaylord focused less on entertainment and more on its hospitality assets.
+However, these plans were quietly abandoned as Gaylord Entertainment became more focused on its hospitality business and the construction of two new Opryland Hotels near Orlando, Florida and Dallas/Fort Worth, Texas.

 The long low concrete levee wall which once separated the park's New Orleans, Riverside and State Fair areas from the Cumberland River is still part of the mall grounds, and visitors who enter the mall property from the McGavock Pike entrance can view remnants of the graded railroad embankment which once supported the tracks of the park's short-line railroad.

 The Southern Living Cumberland River Cottage became a training center for hotel employees (Gaylord University), and was moved intact to the former location of Chaos until being torn down in 2010.
 The large administration building that briefly sat outside the park gates became the offices of the General Jackson and Music City Queen riverboats, and was moved intact to a location near the Cumberland Landing docks.

 Much of the Opry Plaza area remained untouched and open for business.
 The Grand Ole Opry House, Roy Acuff Theater (later renamed BellSouth Acuff Theater), and the Grand Ole Opry Museum remained in constant use throughout and after demolition of the park.
 The buildings that once housed the Roy Acuff and Minnie Pearl museums eventually became the administrative offices of WSM radio.
 The Gaslight Theater became home to Gaylord Opryland's annual ICE! exhibit, and was utilized as a rental facility for television production, banquets, and other events.
 It was the only building left standing that once occupied the gated theme park.